MoniPar/booklist_generator/README.md

 ### Structure of the program

-* When the program starts the user is asked to input the name and surname of the student.
+* When the program starts the user is prompted to input the surname and name of the student.
-* The program checks if an input has been submitted.
+* The program validates the input by checking:

+    - if an input has been submitted,
-* The program checks if the input is a string consisting of letters, not smaller than 2 characters and not longer than 25 characters including white space and special characters like (') apostrophy, (-) hyphen and (.) period.
+    - if the input contains two values (surname, name),
+    - if each of the two values is 3 or more characters long,
+    - if each value consists of letters including;
+        - white space (e.g. Anne Marie) and
+        - special characters like apostrophy (e.g. O'Conor),
+        - hyphen (e.g. Jean-Luc) and
+        - period (e.g. King Jr.)
+* If these requirements are not met, an error message is displayed showing where the error is and the prompt is repeated again.
-* The program checks if the same input has already been submitted.
+* The program also checks if the same surname and name has already been saved in the student worksheet.
+It then prompts the user to decide if they want to input another student by the same name or move on.
+    - NB: If the user submits an invalid input here, an error messag is diplayed and notified that they have to enter the surname and name again.
+If they input the same name again they can then choose if they want to keep it or not.
 * The program then gives optional subjects for the user to choose from.
+They are given the option to type in only the first 3 or more letters of the subject name.
+* The program validates each of the inputs by checking:
+    - if an input has been submitted,
+    - if the input is longer than 2 letters,
+    - if the input is one of the options listed.
-* Errors are displayed if the user submits invalid input.
+* Errors are displayed if the user submits invalid input and each prompt is repeated again until all inputs are valid.
 * Once this process is completed, the program adds the submitted information to the spreadsheet and calculates the total price of the books.
-* The data is printed in the terminal and saved in the spreadsheet for record keeping.
+* The data is printed in the terminal.
+The student's surname, name, optional subjects chosen and the total price are saved to the student worksheet for record keeping.
+* The user is then presented with a menu of options to select.
+If an invalid selection is made, an error message appears and the menu is presented again.
+    - Option 1: Add another student entry.
+        - This feature provides the user with a quick way to insert another student entry without having to run the program from the start.
+Once it is selected, it runs through the same structure as mentioned above.
+    - Option 2: Get the number of students in the worksheet.
+        - This feature counts the current number of students entered in the worksheet and prints out the number in the terminal.
+    - Option 3: Get the number of options chosen.
+        - This feature counts how many times each subject has been entered in the current list and prints out the number for each subject in the terminal.
+    - Option 4: Show me the last booklist again.
+        - This feature prints out the list of subjects, books and prices + the total cost of the last entry in the worksheet.
+    - Option 5: Exit program.
+        - The user can choose to exit the program by entering 'X'.

 [Back to Top](#index---table-of-contents)
 ___